senaid123/Movie-App/README.md

-### Building fullstack app using ASP.NET and Angular
+### Building fullstack app using ASP.NET, Entity Framework and Angular with Angular Material